DavidBPoole/DavidBPoole/README.md

 Front-End Developer apprentice at Nashville Software School
 -----------------------------------------------------------

-* I currently wrapped up a solo assessment project called "Bangazon - Hip Hop Pizza & Wangs". which is a point of sale restaurant application to streamline, automate and increase business volume and sales.
+* I'm currently working on a collabaorative hackathon project between E23 and E25 where we are building a travel oriented expense tracker with one to many and many to many relationships using JS React and Python/Django.
 ### Skills